DrBit/libraries/PS2Keyboard/readme.md

 This is a fork of PJRC's [PS2Keyboard library](http://www.pjrc.com/teensy/td_libs_PS2Keyboard.html) (v2.3).
 It was made to work with the Arduino Leonardo via some additional pin definitions.

+It has also some additions to work with a custom software I designed.
+Backward compatibility is not asured.

 Specifically, in PS2Keyboard.h, the following was added:

 ```